skeletonkey/joplin_alfred_workflow/README.md

 # Joplin Alfred Workflow

-Alfred Workflow to interact with the Joplin API.
+An Alfred Workflow to interact with the Joplin API.

 ## Requirements

 - Curl
 - Perl 5
   - JSON module

+Perl 5 and Curl should be preinstalled on all Macs.
+The workflow provides the JSON module.

+Hence, there shouldn't be a need to install anything before using the workflow.

 ## Installation